MY KINDLE DIRECT PUBLISHING EXPERIENCE: PART VI_HEADERS,FOOTERS, & PAGINATION

 - With the Chapter One Page showing number 1, I next focused on the visible front matter page numbers (1 thru 6).

 - I then clicked on a page number in front matter and deleted it.
-This caused all the visible numbers in Front Matter Section to disappear.
+This caused all the visible numbers in the Front Matter Section to disappear.

 - Then for the Visible Page Number in each Chapter Title Page, I clicked on said Footer and then went back up to the Options Box in Design Dropdown Tool Bar.